jliocsar/express-boilerplate/README.md

 ### Routes

 The `routes` file will export the router that has all routes from its module.
+Remember to import the router of CLI generated modules in the `api/router` file.

 ### Exceptions